Kurrawong/olis.dev/docs/ont.md

-# Olis Virtual Graph Ontology
+# Olis Ontology

+The Oli<span class="rtl">s</span> ontology is a model of virtual and real RDF Named Graphs and relations between them.

-The Oli<span class="rtl">s</span> Virtual Graph ontology defines only a couple of classes and a few predicates for the representation of chunks of a Knowledge Graph - sub-graphs that make up the whole.
+It defines only a couple of classes and a few predicates.

 ## RDF
 The ontology RDF is available [here](assets/olis.ttl){:download="olis.ttl"}.